 4. Lightweight Chest Waders (100% Waterproof)

 These nylon/PVC lightweight waders (35% lighter than rubber) will easily fit into your pack.
-And because of the lighter weight material, they are less tiring that the traditional waders.
+And because of the lighter weight material, they are less tiring than the traditional waders.

 Something to remember about rubber boots: if you wear thick socks, it’s best to order one size larger than normal.